0mniteck/U-Boot/README.md

 `reset`

-### Wait till you see the environment fail to load from SPI
+### Wait untill you see the environment fail to load from SPI

 `Reconnect SPI`